CrewAI vs Google Agent Development Kit

 Frequently Asked Questions

-Yes, Google ADK is completely free open-source.
-You only pay for cloud infrastructure when you deploy to Vertex AI, Cloud Run, or GKE.
+Yes, Google ADK is open-source and free to use.
+You only pay for infrastructure and model API calls if you deploy on Google Cloud or use paid models.

 Does CrewAI have a free tier?

-Which tool is better for a small team on a tight budget?
+Which tool is better for deploying agents on Google Cloud?